Plunderswap/plunderswap-document/products/stealthEX/README.md

-# 🔄 Cross-Chain Swap (StealthEx)
+# 🔄 StealthEx Swap (Cross Chain)

 ![](../../.gitbook/assets/PS_CrossChainSwap.jpg)

-PlunderSwap Cross-Chain Swap is a feature that allows users to swap tokens between different chains.
-Powered by StealthEx, it enables seamless cross-chain transactions.
+PlunderSwap Cross-Chain Swap (Powered by StealthEX) is a feature that allows users to swap tokens between different chains.
+It enables seamless cross-chain transactions.
 Below is a guide on how to use the feature.

 ### Swapping/Trading